-A recent study has suggested that 4 out of 5 of the most popular social media sites have had a negative impact on young people’s mental health, according to a survey conducted with the Royal Society of Public Health and Young Health Movement.
-The concern was that fitness and lifestyle accounts have become more and more popular as well as models posting images of their bodies—resulting in young people comparing their own body and appearance.
-The reason the survey was conducted is to establish if this is indeed the case.
+4 out of 5 of the most popular social media sites have had a negative impact on young people’s mental health, according to a survey conducted by the Royal Society of Public Health and Young Health Movement.
+The concern was that fitness and lifestyle accounts have become increasingly popular as well as models posting images of their bodies—resulting in young people comparing their own body and appearance.
+The reason the survey was conducted was to establish if this is indeed the case.

 These are some of the things to watch out for when using social media

 Low self-esteem: do I feel worse about myself after being on social media?

 Do I feel low when I see other people’s images and lifestyle?